 Undergraduate students take a core of courses in calculus, physics, general chemistry, engineering mathematics, statistics, statics, and strengths of materials, computer science, electrical and technical engineering fundamentals, and technical writing.
 In addition to these basic engineering courses, they take others in physical geology, structural geology, mineralogy, and exploration geology.
-Graduation requirements include passing the national Fundamentals of Engineering examination.
 Students must also meet the University of Utah general requirements.
 Advanced Placement (AP) and transfer credits may satisfy some of these requirements.